my-repositories/friendly2/README.md

 1. Download the latest [release](https://github.com/my-repositories/friendly2/releases)
 2. Unzip the downloaded file
 3. Navigate to Browser Settings -> More Tools -> Extensions
+4. Enable the Developer mode
-4. Click Load unpacked and pick the directory with the extension
+5. Click Load unpacked and pick the directory with the extension

 ### How It Works